 - 1. If you have students write out the answers to the review questions and/or grade the study guide, establish a scoring rubric.
 Share with the students the specific criteria of the rubric. - 2.
-Chapter Test 6 assesses the delineated objectives and standards. - 3.
-It's your decision as to whether to grade Activity 32 in the SAB.
+Chapter 6 Test assesses the delineated objectives and standards. - 3.
+It's your decision as to whether to grade Activity 34 in the SAB.

-Lesson 25 - Our County and Local Governments
+Lesson 26 - Our County and Local Governments

 Note: Wording for the standards for 9th grade is very similar.
-To advance the grade level of the standards, simply exchange words analyze and interpret for the words explain and describe.
+To advance the grade level of the standards, simply exchange words analyze and interpret in place of explain and describe.
 The former represents higher level thinking skills on Bloom's Taxonomy.